United States Express Delivery Market Size and Share

 Road services handled 51.40% of parcels in 2024, reflecting cost advantages and increasingly optimized hub-and-spoke routing.
 Smart dispatch software and growing EV fleets further enhance ground cost structures.

 Air services still posted a 5.21% CAGR (2025-2030), buoyed by medical isotopes, high-value electronics, and next-morning commitments.
 FAA slot constraints at Newark and other tier-1 hubs compel carriers to redirect flights or invest in secondary airports.
 Drone and autonomous fixed-wing trials are accumulating flight hours after beyond-visual-line-of-sight approvals, hinting at disruptive cost curves once regulatory maturity arrives.
-The United States express delivery service market accordingly retains multimodal flexibility to hedge infrastructure bottlenecks.
+The United States express delivery market accordingly retains multimodal flexibility to hedge infrastructure bottlenecks.

 By Model: B2B Segment Accelerates on Industrial Demand